Skip to content

 The North Laine Sound

 North Laine remains Brighton's creative heartland, where record shops like Resident and Ravenous Records sit alongside venues that have shaped decades of rock history.
+Brighton & Hove has a population of roughly 280,000 but punches well above its weight: The Great Escape festival alone brings around 450 acts to the city across 30+ venues every May.
 The Green Door Store anchors this scene, hosting everything from garage rock revivals to post-punk newcomers, whilst smaller spaces like Latest Music Bar showcase the grittier end of Brighton's rock spectrum.
 This maze of narrow streets between the station and seafront has nurtured bands who've gone on to headline festivals, but more importantly, it's where the city's rock identity crystallises — raw, creative, and utterly unpretentious.
 The sound emerging from these venues carries the salt air and creative restlessness that defines Brighton's musical DNA.

 Local Flavour